How to Make Money and Get Paid by Youtube

 The top YouTubers have dozens if not hundreds of videos online right now.
 The more videos, the more views, the more clicks, the more money.
 That means you need to do the same if you hope to have anywhere near the same level of success.

-Take the guys in Smosh, which started with two guys making funny lip syncing videos about cartoons and video games and now have 19 channels—and more than 22 million subscribers.
+Take the guys in Smosh, which started with two guys making funny lip syncing videos about cartoons and video games.
+They now have 19 channels and more than 22 million subscribers.
 They’re multimillionaires.

 Then there’s Michelle Phan, who has garnered 8 million subscribers and 1.1 billion views with 385 uploaded videos demonstrating make-up techniques.
 She was even invited to create her own make-up line.